segdeha/es6/lessons/block-scope.md

 # Block Scope

 In earlier versions of JavaScript, scope is defined within **functions.** Variables defined in a function’s scope are only accessible within that function.
-The exception is the “global” scope, which exists outside any functions and is accessible everywhere.
+The exception is the “global” scope, which exists outside any function and is accessible everywhere.

 The following shows how function scope works: